By: Marilyn L. Davis

 8) Linking to the book or author’s page

-9. Lists allow writers to:
+9. Lists allow writers room to explain, then expand.

 1) State the problem